Chris Maddocks: Journalist and Commentator

 In April 2002, two months after he started studying journalism at University of Leeds, Maddocks announced his retirement from professional athletics.

 He won an award for services to athletics at the 2000 British Athletics Writers Awards, having become a freelance journalist following his retirement from professional athletics.
 He was an analyst for the racewalking events for American television network NBC in 2012 Summer Olympics and 2016 Summer Olympics.
 He also commentates at sporting events such as the National 100 mile Centurion Walking championship in 2018.

 Personal life

-Maddocks lives in Devon with wife Fiona and daughter Eleanor.
-Whilst he competed, he worked as a veterinary assistant in Plymouth.
+Maddocks lives in Devon Whilst he competed, he worked as a veterinary assistant in Plymouth.

 Autobiography

 Chris struggled with his inner demons for many years before writing his autobiography.
 "Money Walks" was published to coincide with the 2012 Olympics, at which time Chris was a specialist TV sports commentator for NBC.
 The book is available on Amazon.